Ankursinsinwar/Like_cashify/README.md

 # Cashify - Mobile Selling E-Commerce Website

-a simple mobile selling e-commerce website, (it was hard to find a name so I take cashify )
+a simple mobile selling e-commerce website

 ## Project Overview
 **Cashify** is a simple e-commerce platform designed for selling mobile phones.
 Users can browse available phones, add items to their cart, and proceed to checkout.
 The platform is built with a focus on user-friendly navigation and a smooth purchasing experience.